Manage Microsoft Sentinel workspaces at scale

 You can deploy workbooks in your managing tenant and create at-scale dashboards to monitor and query data across customer tenants.
 For more information, see Cross-workspace workbooks.

-You can also deploy workbooks directly in an individual tenant that you manage for scenarios specific to that customer.
+You can also deploy workbooks directly in an individual managed tenant for scenarios specific to that customer.

 Run Log Analytics and hunting queries across Microsoft Sentinel workspaces